 We saw it in the past ten minutes.

-There is nothing on the Order of Business regarding the nurses' strike.
+There is nothing in the Order of Business about the nurses' strike.

 I did not take a feather out of anybody for raising that issue.